 I had gotten in the habit of not answering her.
 I closed my eyes more tightly and snuggled Etain closer to me, inhaling her sweet baby scent and letting her warmth soothe me.
-If Epona would just leave us alone-if they all would just leave us alone-everything would be fine.
+If Epona would just leave us alone-everything would be fine.
 Beloved, you must come, the Goddess repeated.
 I have need of you.

 I was too tired to get really pissed off, so I just misquoted Rhett.
 "Frankly, I don't give a good goddamn."
 Enough self-indulgence!